gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 ## Introduction

-Graphs are a data structure in computer science represented by a set of nodes connected by what are called edges.
+Graphs are a linked abstract data structure in computer science represented by a set of nodes connected by what are called edges.
+Like binary search trees, graphs are a non-linear data structure.
+Unlike binary search trees where each node can be connected to at most three other nodes (its parent node and at most two children), in a graph each node can be connected to any number of nodes.

+Another difference between graphs and linked lists and binary search trees is that graphs do not have a set 'start' node.
+When we traverse a list, we always start at the `head` node.
+When we traverse a binary search tree, we always start at the `root` node.
+With a graph traversals can start and end at any node in the data structure.

 Naturally graphs can be used to solve problems like finding the cheapest way to visit all the cities below.

 ![Graphs Demo 1](images/graphs1.png)